ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 time.
 Techniques such as padding or timing delays can help protect against such attacks; see {{ta}}.

-If separate entities provide the oblivious request resource and oblivious target resource, these entities might need an arrangement similar to that between server and proxy for managing denial of service; see {{dos}}.
+If separate entities provide the oblivious encapsulation resource and oblivious target resource, these entities might need an arrangement similar to that between server and proxy for managing denial of service; see {{dos}}.
 It is also necessary to provide confidentiality protection for the unprotected requests and responses, plus protections for traffic analysis; see {{ta}}.

-An oblivious request resource needs to have a plan for replacing keys.
+An oblivious encapsulation resource needs to have a plan for replacing keys.
 This might include regular replacement of keys, which can be assigned new key identifiers.
-If an oblivious request resource receives a request that contains a key identifier that it does not understand or that corresponds to a key that has been replaced, the server can respond with an HTTP 422 (Unprocessable Content) status code.
+If an oblivious encapsulation resource receives a request that contains a key identifier that it does not understand or that corresponds to a key that has been replaced, the server can respond with an HTTP 422 (Unprocessable Content) status code.